 Why are my cosmos seedlings drooping?

-There are several reasons your cosmos seedlings may be drooping: They could be thirsty, too hot, or not receiving enough light.
-Also, make sure you’re not overwatering them—wet soil can cause the plants’ roots to rot.
-If you think your seedlings need more water, try misting them with a spray bottle instead of watering from the top.
+There are several reasons your cosmos seedlings may be drooping: They could be thirsty, too hot, or (most common) they are not receiving enough light.

 How do I make my seedlings stronger?

 To make your seedlings stronger, start by planting them in high-quality soil and giving them plenty of water.
 You can also add a little bit of organic fertilizer to the mix.
 Once they’ve sprouted, make sure they’re getting enough light—eight hours a day is ideal.

 Cosmos are annuals, meaning they only live for one growing season.
 However, they self-seed readily, so you may find new plants popping up in your garden year after year.
 If you want to ensure a steady supply of cosmos flowers, sow new seeds indoors every few weeks from early spring until mid-summer.
 That way, you’ll always have fresh plants coming up as the old ones start to fade.

 The Cosmos flower is a beautiful and popular flower that is native to Mexico.
 The flower has a wide range of colours, including white, yellow, orange, pink, and red.
 The Cosmos flower is often used in bouquets and arrangements because of its beauty.
 The Cosmos flower blooms in the summer and fades in the fall months.